IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - an attribute, which is used to configure the minimum number of active member links required to consider the LAG link as being up, is missing from the topology model defined in
-{{?I-D.ietf-ccamp-eth-client-te-topo-yang}}: this
+{{!I-D.ietf-ccamp-eth-client-te-topo-yang}}: this
 gap has been identified in {{lag-setup}};

-- a mechanism to configure splitting the L2/L3 VPN traffic, between multiple TE tunnels for the same PE pair, in a different way than
-load-balancing: this gap has been identified in {{vpn-setup}};
+- a mechanism to configure splitting the L2/L3 VPN traffic, between multiple TE tunnels for the same PEs pair, in a different way than load balancing: this gap has been identified in {{vpn-setup}};

 - a mechanism to report client connectivity constraints imposed by some muxponder design: this gap has been identified in {{muxponder}}.